AmanKumarSinhaGitHub/Python-100DaysOfCode/Day 095 - Regular Expression/README.md

 # Output: "The dog is in the dog."
 ```

-### Extracting information from a string
+## Extracting Information from a String
-The following example shows how to extract information from a string using regular expressions:
+You can use `re.search()` to extract information from a string using regular expressions.
+For example, to extract an email address:

 ```python
 import re